greg-lynn/SearchBreweriesByCity/README.md

 ## Summary

 This app is used to search for breweries in a select State.
 The user enters a State of interest, then the app returns breweries in that state.
-It also returns the Name, Url, type of brewery, phone number (with link), address (with link), and a clickable map.
+It also returns the name, url, type of brewery, phone number (with link), address (with link), and a clickable map.

 ## Technology Used